-I happen to like modern art, yes I think it is just blobs of colour in random arrangements but I quite like that.
-I’m particularly fond of a Mondrian.
-In fact during my Art GCSE my artist study was Mondrian.
+I like modern art, yes I think it is just blobs of colour in random arrangements but I like that.
+I’m fond of a Mondrian.
+In fact, during my Art GCSE my artist study was Mondrian.

-This meant while the others in my class were slaving away over replica Van Goghs or Monets I was able to paint a few black lines and colour in a few squares with primary colours.
-I was able to get just as good a grade as the real works of art and it made me realise that how much someone works at a piece of art is unimportant.
+This meant while the others in my class were slaving away over replica Van Gogh or Monets I could paint a few black lines and colour in a few squares with primary colours.
+I could get just as good a grade as the real works of art and it made me realise that how much someone works at a piece of art is unimportant.
 What matters is that it either looks good or the artist can convince you it is good.

 Or maybe because it is more scientifically accurate that way.

 Art is wonderful, the world would be a much more dull place without it.
-It should not be put on a pedestal (unless it’s a statue… They look good on pedestals) but simply be art you like and art you don’t.
+We should not put it on a pedestal (unless it’s a statue… They look good on pedestals) but be art you like and art you don’t.